Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved over the external memory interface in a second.
-It's calculated by multiplying the interface width by the speed of its memory.
-If the card has DDR type RAM, it should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be transferred past the external memory interface in one second.
+It's worked out by multiplying the card's bus width by its memory speed.
+If it uses DDR RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of ROPs by the the core clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of colour ROPs by the the core speed of the card.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices